Sons of Hermann: History

-The Sons of Hermann were formed by Dr. Philip Merkel, George Heiner, John Blatz, A. Auer, R. Schwendel, W. Kohler, and Philipp Germann on the Lower East Side, in response to anti-German sentiment during a period of heavy German immigration to the United States.
+The Sons of Hermann society was formed by Dr. Philip Merkel, George Heiner, John Blatz, A. Auer, R. Schwendel, W. Kohler, and Philipp Germann on the Lower East Side, in response to anti-German sentiment during a period of heavy German immigration to the United States.
 One account, published in the St. Paul Morning Call in 1896, is that the order was founded after the funeral procession for a German was hindered and the mourners insulted by nativists, prompting protest meetings of German Americans, at one of which a speaker said another Hermann (Arminius) was needed to protect the Germans from their enemies.
 It was an offshoot of the Odd Fellows.
-By 1848 the organization had grown to six groups with 800 members, and on December 25, 1848, a national grand lodge was formed in Milwaukee.
+By 1848, the organization had grown to six groups with 800 members, and on December 25, 1848, a national grand lodge was formed in Milwaukee.
 Hundreds of lodges were organized during the nineteenth century; by 1895 there were about 30,000 members, and in 1896 there were Grand Lodges in California, Connecticut, Colorado, Illinois, Kansas, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, Ohio, Pennsylvania, Texas and Washington in addition to New York, as well as scattered members in 15 other states with a total membership of 90,000.
 A German-language account ten years after that mentions affiliates in Canada and in Germany itself.
 However, renewed anti-German sentiment with the outbreak of World War I led to the order's sharp decline.

 German Jews participated fully in the Sons of Hermann; the order's insurance fund was led by Jacob Brandeis and Rabbi Emanuel Gerechter, the former also directing the order's choral group in Milwaukee.
-At one point the order had a female auxiliary called the Daughters of Hermann, open to the wives, mothers, sisters and daughters of the Sons.
+At one point the order had a female auxiliary called the Daughters of Hermann, open to the wives, mothers, sisters, and daughters of the Sons.

-Harmonia Lodge No. 1 in San Antonio was the first Sons of Hermann lodge to offer its members non-profit life insurance (proposed in 1873).
+Harmonia Lodge No. 1 in San Antonio was the first Sons of Hermann lodge to offer its members nonprofit life insurance (proposed in 1873).
 Starting on July 1, 1875, the national organization required members to purchase a life insurance policy.
 This is now a major feature of membership; ritual initiation is not required.

 Ritual and symbolism

-The order's symbolic colors are black, red and gold, representing German unity: black for ignorance, prejudice and indifference; red for the light and enlightenment spread by German culture and the German spirit; and gold for true freedom, which man arrives at through knowledge and labor.
+The order's symbolic colors are black, red, and gold, representing German unity - black for ignorance, prejudice, and indifference; red for the light and enlightenment spread by German culture and the German spirit; and gold for true freedom, at which man arrives through knowledge and labor.
 The order never had degrees.
-It has had rituals since its inception; at one point the Roman Catholic Church refused church burial to members of the Sons of Hermann because of their ritual.
-But by the 1970s neither the initiation rite nor the burial rite was required.
+It has had rituals since its inception; at one point, the Roman Catholic Church refused church burial to members of the Sons of Hermann because of their ritual.
+By the 1970s, though, neither the initiation rite nor the burial rite was required.
 The burial rite mentions that the departed is now with the Almighty, but the order does not limit its membership to believers in a supreme being.